Mackenzie-Meni/UF-biasathon-workshop2025/README.md

-# UF Bias-athon Workshop 2025
+# UF Bias-athon Workshop 2025 (Have to Update)

 Welcome to the **UF Bias-athon Workshop 2025**!
 This repository contains Jupyter notebooks designed to explore **bias in machine learning**, **model drift**, **bias mitigation techniques**, and **model fairness evaluation**.
 All notebooks are hosted on GitHub and can be run directly in **Google Colab**.

 ## 📌 How to Use This Workshop
 1. Click on any **notebook link** below to open it in **Google Colab** (links will open in a new tab).
-2. Run the first cell to **install dependencies** and load the dataset.
+2. Run the first cell to **install dependencies** and load the dataset in designated notebook.
 3. Follow the guided exercises and code implementations.

 ## 🚀 Notebooks